 Founded in 2009, Revealing Hope is a 501(c)(3) non-profit organization recognized by the National Christian Foundation.
 Driven by our faith in Christ we seek to partner with those who demonstrate God’s heart for orphans and youth at risk.
 Our faith-based Christian ministry works with those who want to serve Christ in biblical unity.
 Everything we do flows from what we believe about God and His intended plan for abundant life, both now and for eternity.

-Through the instrument of the church we seek to strengthen communities by changing the future of orphans and youth at risk, helping them become the leaders of tomorrow.
+Through the instrument of the church we seek to strengthen communities by changing the future of youth at risk, helping them become the leaders of tomorrow.
 For every individual or community we serve, it’s our desire that our labor becomes a tool for the advancement of the gospel of Jesus Christ.

 Who we serve

-We serve those who demonstrate Gods heart for orphans and youth at risk.
+We serve those who demonstrate Gods heart for impoverished families and youth at risk.

 What we do

 We aid in the development of projects and programs that help alleviate poverty for children and their families.

 Where we work